venoajie/my_prompts/README.md

 For complex tasks, you can delegate the final implementation to an external agent like Jules.
 This workflow has two modes, depending on your task.

+> **Safety Notice: Commit-Locked Execution**
+> To ensure safety and predictability, all interactions with Jules are now automatically locked to the specific version of your code at the moment you generate the prompt.
+The system injects the current Git commit hash, and Jules is instructed to check out this exact version before starting work.
+This prevents race conditions and ensures Jules always operates on the context you intended.

+This workflow has two modes, depending on your task.

 #### Mode A: Executing Pre-Generated Code (Manifest-based)

 Use this mode when you have already used a PEL persona (like `CSA-1`) to generate and approve a set of code artifacts.